 default_url_options: Ensures that all generated URLs include the current language.

-With your application now set up to handle multiple languages, you need a way to let visitors choose their preferred language.
+With your application now set up to handle multiple languages, visitors need a way to choose their preferred language.
 You can do this by adding a language switcher.

 In the previous step, setting default_url_options in ApplicationController ensures that all generated URLs include the current language.
 This allows the language switcher to maintain the chosen language across different pages.